We're big fans of Thanksgiving and usually try to write a post. This year we wanted to stick with our preferred genre and write

 What To Write

-Obviously you can please many people with chocolate mousse, and probably gross others out with pork brains, depends on what you're going for.
-Politicians also provide recipes of their heritage, like Olympia Snowe's "Baklava".
-Others donate recipe's reminiscent of their state like Senator John Kerry's "Massachusetts Cranberry Bread".
-Some offer what I think of as anti-cooking, like "microwave chicken": chicken, microwave, a bottle of (your favorite) salad dressing, and water.
+If your a politician, your recipe can send a message.
+Chocolate mousse would be a universal people-pleaser.
+Pork brains sends a different message, obviously it depends on what you're going for.
+Politicians also use recipes to remind people of their heritage, like Olympia Snowe's "Baklava".
+Others donate recipe's reminiscent of their state, Senator John Kerry's "Massachusetts Cranberry Bread" for instance.
+Some offer what I think of as anti-cooking, like former NY Congressman Sue Kelly's "microwave chicken": chicken, microwave, a bottle of your "favorite" salad dressing, and water.

 Some long-serving productive politicians like former Senator Edward Kennedy never dished out recipes to the media.
-A Rockefeller gave out four.
+One Rockefeller gave out four.
 Others who were only very briefly in office must have entered with a recipe in hand, like Sarah Palin and her Alaska Crab Wrap Sandwich, which, if I weren't allergic to crab, I might like her best for.Ignoring all good evidence, Californians ousted Governor Gray Davis in favor of Governor Schwarzenegger, who was obviously too busy with other household chores to write recipes for reporters.
 Davis got served up lemons and gave the press his Lemon Chicken recipe.

 Happy Thanksgiving